roryyeung/edltools/README.md

 The reader functions in this package take an EDL (or EDL-like file), and returns an object of class EDL.
 This object contains a range of methods, to allow the data contained to be manipulated or outputted.

+Note that this class assumes a frame rate of 25FPS, unless otherwise specified.

 Potential use cases for this package include converting EDLs to Excel, performing file searches for all files contained within an EDL, and providing a bridge between NLE (Non-Linear Editing) software and third-party tools.

 ## About EDLs